API Documentation

 Get Email Details

-GET /mail/{email_address}/messages
+GET /mail/inbox/{email_address}

 Retrieves all messages received for a specific email address.
+Syncs from the external mail server and persists new messages.

 REQUEST

-curl https://leveragers.xyz/api/mail/test@leveragers.xyz/messages \
+curl https://leveragers.xyz/api/mail/inbox/test@leveragers.xyz \

 -H "X-API-KEY: your_api_key_here"